Posts Tagged ‘restaurant’

 Anyway, I really like these photos because they capture the subject well.
 There are thousands of small food stalls like this in Beijing and in other cities across China and they look just like this.
 Also, I’m a sucker for black and white photos!

-Yes, China has Burger King (or Hungry Jacks as it’s called in Australia – but that’s another story).
+China does have has Burger King stores (or Hungry Jacks as it’s called in Australia – but that’s another story).

 Burger King is nowhere near as popular as McDonalds or KFC, which is the clear number 1 in the Chinese fast food market, but most of the major international fast food chains are present in China to some extent.